Torsten and Wanja Söderberg Prize

-The Torsten and Wanja Söderberg Prize is awarded annually to "an active Nordic designer or craftsman".
-The prize is administered by the Röhsska Museum and is worth 1 million SEK.
-The money comes from the foundation established by the brothers Torsten and Ragnar Söderberg, founders of the Swedish iron and steel wholesale company Söderberg and Haak.
+The Torsten and Wanja Söderberg Prize was awarded annually to "an active Nordic designer or craftsperson".
+The prize was administered by the Röhsska Museum.
+The prize sum amounted to 1 million SEK.
+The funding came from the foundations established by the brothers Torsten Söderberg and Ragnar Söderberg on the occasion of the centenary of the birth of Torsten Söderberg.
+The family founded the Swedish iron and steel wholesale company Söderberg & Haak a few generations earlier.
+The Torsten Söderbergs later took of the funding of the prize in its entirety.